Staffordshire Education Infrastructure Contributions Policy

 NB For mainstream school places, Staffordshire County Council (SCC) offers a pre-application advice service to provide an assessment of the likely contributions, for which there is a charge.
 Developers are encouraged to contact SCC at the earliest opportunity to identify whether their proposed development is likely to require additional education infrastructure and the associated contribution.
 It has been shown that there are a number of benefits to obtaining pre-application advice, which include a reduction in the time and cost involved in producing proposals as well as a reduction in the subsequent cost of abortive applications.

-“The government is committed to ensuring that there are enough good new school places to meet local needs, while also driving forward an ambitious housing agenda to increase housing delivery, home ownership and the creation of new garden communities.
+“Government is committed to ensuring that there are enough good new school places to meet local needs, while also driving forward an ambitious housing agenda to increase housing delivery, home ownership and the creation of new garden communities."

-“DfE expects local authorities to seek developer contributions towards school places that are created to meet the need arising from housing development.”
+“DfE expects local authorities to seek developer contributions towards school places that you create to meet the need arising from housing development.”

 SCC works with a diverse range of schools, academy trusts and partners.
 The drive for choice, diversity and excellence, in particular to provide support for the most vulnerable children, is at the forefront of national policy and a key driver in SCC’s statutory role to provide a sufficient supply of good school places.